Precision of an autonomous demon exploiting nonthermal resources and information: Comparison with a noninteracting setup

 Regarding the onsets of the transmission functions $\epsilon_{\mathrm{ws}}$ and $\epsilon_{\mathrm{res}}$, we adopt a similar strategy as for the dot-based setup: for each value of $\epsilon_\mathrm{ws}$, we optimize $\epsilon_\mathrm{res}$ to achieve the maximum cooling power, $\mathcal{P}_\mathrm{cool}^{\epsilon\mathrm{max}}$.
 We express the latter as a fraction of Pendry's bound $J_\mathrm{Pendry}=\pi\TR^2/12$, representing the maximum heat current that can be extracted from the reservoir to be cooled down~\cite{Pendry1983Jul}.

 We notice that, also in this system, the cooling power $\mathcal{P}_\mathrm{cool}^{\epsilon\mathrm{max}}$ has two maxima as a function of $\epsilon_\mathrm{ws}$, one of them occurring at the resonance condition $\epsilon_\mathrm{ws}=\epsilon_\mathrm{res}$.
 Which of the two maxima is the largest depends on the temperature difference $\delta T$~\cite{Acciai2024Feb}.
 Here, unlike in the dot-based demon, the fluctuations at the cooling power maxima are rather similar.
 Another significant difference is that the TUR and local KUR figures of merit are here much farther from saturation than in both scenarios identified in Fig.~\ref{fig:max power}.
 In the TUR case, this is due to the large entropy production in the resource region (driven by a significant chemical potential bias), which is necessary to achieve a large cooling power in the working substance.
-The low value of $Q_{\mathrm{KUR}}^{\mathrm{loc}}$ can instead likely be attributed to the rather small temperature biases, as the KUR is typically closest to saturation far from equilibrium.
+The low value of $X_{\mathrm{KUR}}^{\mathrm{loc}}$ can instead likely be attributed to the rather small temperature biases, as the KUR is typically closest to saturation far from equilibrium.
 Finally, the Pearson correlation coefficients are always negative, as required by free fermionic transport~\cite{Blanter2000Sep}.
-Unlike in the dot-based refrigerator, the heat currents $\JL$ and $\JR$ are never perfectly anti-correlated, and a minimum value of $\varrho_{\JL\JR}\approx -0.5$ is achieved.
-Additionally, a large correlation between $\Jin$ and $\Pcool$ is observed.
-These seem to be the common features of demons exploiting nonthermal resources [see Figs.~\subfigref{fig:r}{a'} and~\subfigref{fig:r}{d'}], confirming that the working principle is not that of an information-based Maxwell demon.
+Unlike in the dot-based refrigerator, the heat currents $\JL$ and $\JR$ are never perfectly anticorrelated, and a minimum value of $\varrho_{\JL\JR}\approx -0.5$ is achieved.
+Additionally, a large correlation between $\Jin$ and $\Pcool$ can be observed, but it remains far from perfect at the cooling power maxima.
+These seem to be the common features of demons exploiting nonthermal resources [see Figs.~\subfigref{fig:r}{b'} and~\subfigref{fig:r}{d'}], confirming that the working principle is not that of an information-based Maxwell demon.
 Understanding more precisely the working principles at play in all parameter regimes in this noninteracting setup would require further investigation, which is beyond the scope of this work.